MikaYeghi/NYSTCTreeHealth/README.md

 ## Data Preprocessing

-Based on the observations in EDA, a set of preprocessing steps have been composed and placed into [preprocess.py](preprocess.py).
-Run the following command to preprocess the raw data.
+Based on the observations in EDA, a set of preprocessing steps have been composed and implemented in [preprocess.py](preprocess.py).
+To preprocess the raw data, run:

 ```
 python preprocess.py
 ```

+## Model

+### Selection

+Here, we use a very simple hand-crafted shallow multi-layer perceptron to be able to handle the non-linearities in the underlying distributions, while acknowledging the absence of need in a very sophisticated model, because the dataset is small and the number of underlying variables is not too big.

+A more thorough approach would be to identify a set of models (e.g. include trees, transformer-based models, etc.) and rigorously assess the trade-offs between them by evaluating on the validation data.

-## Training
+### Training

 The following command will train a shallow feed-forward multi-layer perceptron (MLP).